msmvps/join-this-organization/README.md

 # How to join the Microsoft MVPs organization on GitHub

+## Why should I join?
+This organization is a shared account where MVPs & rMVPs can collaborate on open-source projects

 ## Request to join

 [Create an issue in this repository](https://github.com/msmvps/join-this-organization/issues) with a link to your Microsoft MVP profile on Microsoft's website, which you can find on [https://mvp.microsoft.com](https://mvp.microsoft.com]).
 The link should look something like: